Prevent Shared Key authorization for an Azure Storage account

 Every secure request to an Azure Storage account must be authorized.
 By default, requests can be authorized with either Azure Active Directory (Azure AD) credentials, or by using the account access key for Shared Key authorization.
 Of these two types of authorization, Azure AD provides superior security and ease of use over Shared Key, and is recommended by Microsoft.
 To require clients to use Azure AD to authorize requests, you can disallow requests to the storage account that are authorized with Shared Key.

 When you disallow Shared Key authorization for a storage account, Azure Storage rejects all subsequent requests to that account that are authorized with the account access keys.
 Only secured requests that are authorized with Azure AD will succeed.
 For more information about using Azure AD, see Authorize access to data in Azure Storage.

-The AllowSharedKeyAccess property is not set by default and does not return a value until you explicitly set it.
+The AllowSharedKeyAccess property of a storage account is not set by default and does not return a value until you explicitly set it.
 The storage account permits requests that are authorized with Shared Key when the property value is null or when it is true.

 Understand how disallowing Shared Key affects SAS tokens

 When Shared Key access is disallowed for the storage account, Azure Storage handles SAS tokens based on the type of SAS and the service that is targeted by the request.
 The following table shows how each type of SAS is authorized and how Azure Storage will handle that SAS when the AllowSharedKeyAccess property for the storage account is false.